ym3141/EasyFlowQ/docs/Basic Usage.md

-# Basic usage
+# Startup, simple plot and gate

 This page will describe the basics of using EasyFlowQ, including basic settings, loading sessions and FCS files, as well as basic analysis method.
-For more examples, please visit our [Tutorial](Tutorial.md) page.
+For a step-by-step example, please visit our [Tutorial](Tutorial.md) page.

 ## First time setup
 ---